zhengying-liu/info232/TP1/README.md

 ```
 Then in the container, launch Jupyter notebook by running
 ```
 jupyter3-notebook --ip=127.0.0.1
 ```
-In the popped page in Jupyter notebook, navigate to `~/projects/info232/TP1` and open the notebook `README.ipynb`
+In the popped page in Jupyter notebook, navigate to `~/projects/info232/TP1` and open the notebook `README.ipynb`.
+(You can also do this by directly running `jupyter3-notebook --ip=127.0.0.1 ~/projects/info232/TP1/README.ipynb`)

 **Then answer the questions in this notebook.
 You don't have to answer all questions to have full score (5/5).
 Only 5 correct answers will do.**